HL7/PDDI-CDS/pages/_includes/cds-service-spec.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Scalable framework for contextual factors |  |  | **X**

 # <span style="color:silver"> 3.1.7 </span> Process
 This section provides an overview of the processes and components of the PDDI CDS.
 It is delineated by Level 1 and Level 2 Implementation sections.
 The Level 1 Implementation describes the technology specifications, and what structured code is available in this implementation guide.
 The Level 2 Implementation is a target for future iterations to optimize the CDS artifacts.
-Details regarding the knowledge artifacts and decision points for the individual artifacts can be found in the [Documentation](documentation.html) section.
+Details regarding the knowledge artifacts and decision points for the individual artifacts can be found in the TODO section.

 ## <span style="color:silver"> 3.1.8 </span> CDS Discovery
 {:.no_toc}